talohana/ngx-storage-api/README.md

 `ngx-storage-api` is a simple wrapper above `localStorage` and `sessionStorage` in a shape of Angular services.

+Play with a live demo [in this stackblitz](https://stackblitz.com/edit/angular-ivy-yuca22?file=src%2Fapp%2Fapp.component.ts)

 ## Installation

 To use `ngx-storage-api` in your project install it via npm: